Jack Brown (cricketer)

-John Thomas Brown (20 August 1869 – 4 November 1904) known as Jack Brown, was an English professional cricketer, who played primarily as a batsman.
+John Thomas Brown (20 August 1869 – 4 November 1904) was an English professional cricketer, who played primarily as a batsman.
 He was Yorkshire's first great opening batsman, a lineage continued by Herbert Sutcliffe, Len Hutton and Geoffrey Boycott.
 He took five wickets in an innings on three occasions with his leg breaks, but except in 1901 (when he claimed 57 wickets) he generally bowled little.

+Another John Thomas Brown was a cricketer who played, less frequently, for Yorkshire over a similar time span.
+The subject of this article is often described as Brown, J. T. (Driffield), the other as Brown, J. T. (Darfield).

 County career

 Born in Driffield, Yorkshire, Brown made his first-class debut for Yorkshire County Cricket Club in 1889.
 Here he formed a successful opening partnership with John Tunnicliffe.
 From 1895 to 1903, he passed 1,000 runs each season, and in 1897 made his highest score of 311, against Sussex at Bramall Lane, following it up with 300 the following year against Derbyshire at Chesterfield.
 In this match he added 554 for the first wicket with Tunnicliffe, which was then a record partnership for any wicket.
 He shared 19 century stands with Tunnicliffe in all.
 He is the only batsman to have scored two triple hundreds for Yorkshire.
 In 1900, he made 163 to help the Players to a startling two-wicket victory over the Gentlemen, successfully chasing a huge target of 501.